 This dynamic panel's dimensions are fixed by default, so make sure to enable Fit to Content on it if you want it to automatically resize to fit to its contained widgets.

 You can create a new dynamic panel using widgets already on the canvas.
 Select one or more widgets, right-click, and select Create Dynamic Panel in the context menu.
 This will create a new fit-to-content dynamic panel with a single state that contains the selected widgets.

 The Dynamic Panel Mask

-Dynamic panels are covered with a blue mask by default to make them easier to spot on the canvas.
-You can toggle the mask at View → Masks in the application menu.
+Dynamic panels have a purple outline by default to make them easier to spot on the canvas.
+You can toggle the outline mask at View → Masks in the application menu.

 On the Canvas

-Double-click a dynamic panel on the canvas to enter state-editing mode, indicated by a teal border and toolbar surrounding the canvas.
+Double-click a dynamic panel on the canvas to enter state-editing mode, indicated by a purple mask and white toolbars on the canvas.